adstriegel/cse20289-fa24/hw/hw02/README.md

 * 5 pts - Handles the non-recursive test case(s) correctly
 * 5 pts - Handles the recursive test case(s) correctly

+### Full Run - 12 pts

+* 3 pts - Output is correct
+* 3 pts - CSV is correct
+* 4 pts - Statistics are correct
+* 1 pt - Saved result is present in repository and correct
+* 1 pt - CSV generated result is present in repository and correct

+### Robust Coding - 5 pts

+* 1 pt - Handles a bad input directory
+* 1 pt - Handles an empty sub-directory when operating recursively
+* 1 pt - Handles an empty directory
+* 2 pts - Properly handles incorrect arguments or usage